matty-plumski/MattsResBazSite/content/authors/admin/_index.md

 - Visitors
 ---

-Matt’s background spans the arts and technology, working as an Art History Teaching Fellow and Visual Resources Administrator before taking up a position in Victoria University of Wellington’s Information Technology unit.

-In his current role as a Digital Research Consultant, he acts as a ‘digital interpreter’, working with researchers from different disciplines to utilise technology in innovative and transformative ways.
-He has assisted with the development of open source projects and research tools, coordinated numerous community-building and training events, and enjoys the opportunity to introduce researchers to new approaches and collaborators.
+My background spans the arts and technology.
+I work with researchers from different disciplines to facilitate collaborative projects, especially those which utilise technology in innovative and transformative ways.
+I've assisted with the development of a range of open source projects, augmented reality applications, research tools and community building and skills training events.